tehybel/osdev/README.md

 `make write-usb` will overwrite `/dev/sdb` with this ISO.
 (Be careful; that drive is assumed to be a USB.)

+To disable graphics, change the graphics_enabled function in kern/graphics.c.

 Status of the project